eagle840/uk-security/README.md

 OR

-just run the docker-compose file
+just run the docker-compose file  - not fully working yet